-This guide will help you make confident choices when selecting foundation, helping your skin look naturally radiant.
+This guide will help you make confident choices when selecting a foundation, helping your skin look naturally radiant.

-Identify Your Skin Tone
+Identify Your Surface Skin Tone

 - Fair/Light skin: Usually burns easily and can appear pink or very pale.